-In fact, many remodeling projects don’t even pay for themselves — meaning they effectively hurt your home value — as we detail in “5 Home Upgrades That Never Pay Off.”
+In fact, many remodeling projects don’t even pay for themselves, as we detail in “11 Home Upgrades With the Worst Return on Investment.”

-So, instead of hiring a contractor, focus on the things you can do yourself — and appreciate the things that might boost your home’s value without you having to do anything at all.
+So, instead of hiring a contractor, focus on the things you can do yourself — and appreciate the things that might boost your home’s value without you having to do anything.

 1. A nearby Starbucks

-The addition of one Starbucks within a given year is associated with a 0.5 percent increase in neighborhood home prices, researchers found.
+The addition of one Starbucks in a neighborhood within a given year is associated with a 0.5% increase in neighborhood home prices, researchers found.

 Home values increase by the same percentage each time a new Starbucks opens, researchers found.
-So, if you owned a home worth $300,000 and two Starbucks opened nearby, your home value should increase by 1 percent, or $3,000.
+So, if you owned a home worth $300,000 and two Starbucks opened nearby, your home value should increase by 1%, or $3,000.

 2. A black front door

-Painting your front door a shade of black can boost its sale price by $6,271, on average, according to a 2018 analysis by real estate website Zillow.
+Painting your front door a shade of black can boost your home’s sale price by $6,271, on average, according to a 2018 analysis by real estate website Zillow.

 No other combination of color and surface boosted sale prices by anywhere near as much as shades of black on a front door.
 The second-most impactful combination — light taupe and similar shades of paint in living rooms — boosted sale prices by an average of $2,793, according to the analysis.